devhpes/fend-restaurant-review-app/README.md

 ## How to download the code

-For downloading the code you can, click on clone or download green button on the right side of the screen
+For downloading the code you can, click on clone or download green button on the right side of the screen.

 # OR

-You can clone the project using this command
+You can clone the project using the below command.

  `git clone https://github.com/devhpes/fend-restaurant-review-app`